JoanChirinos/SadReaccs/README.md

 ### Accuweather -- 50 requests/day
 - Click on [this link](https://developer.accuweather.com/).
 Click "Register", and submit the registration form.
 You will receive an email.
 - Follow the instructions in the email to avail yourself of an API key.
 - Copy/paste this key to `accuweather.txt`.
-Add this key to the root of the repo.
+Add this file to the root of the repo.

 ### Climacell —- 1000 requests/day
 - Navigate to Climacell's API website, and create an account.
 [This link](https://developer.climacell.co/signup?accountType=basic&planType=free&price=free) will take you directly to the create account page with the Free Plan selected.
 - From your account dashboard, select the API Token.
 Copy this token.
 - Paste the key into `climacell.txt`.
+Add this file to the root of the repo.

 ### World Weather Online -- 500 requests/day
 - Navigate to WWO's API website, and [create an account](https://www.worldweatheronline.com/developer/api/docs/).
 Follow the prompts to create your account (you can also login using Github, Google+, or Facebook).
 - Once logged in, the API key will be available in the dashboard.
 Copy it.
 - Paste the key into `worldweatheronline.txt`.
+Add this file to the root of the repo.

 ### Dogs API
 - Nothing is required!